eliben/radgrad/README.md

 ## Higher-order derivatives in Part 2

-Some quick notes of how Part 2 works, and what's different from Part 1.
-The key insight is that the derivative calculation is composed from the same types of Python and Numpy operations that the original computation is composed of; therefore, if we trace the derivative calculation, we can also find the derivative of the derivative.
+Some notes of how Part 2 works, and what's different from Part 1.
+The key insight is that the derivative calculation is just a sequence of primitives and operators, just like the original computation;
+therefore, if we trace the derivative calculation, we can also find the derivative of the derivative.
 The changes from Part 1 to Part 2 make this possible, in two steps.